Skip to main content

 The FAFSA needs to be filed annually.

-Cost of attendance (COA) minus your estimated family contribution (EFC) equals your financial need.
+Cost of Attendance (COA) minus your Student Aid Index (SAI) equals your financial need.
 You can have financial aid up to your maximum COA.
 Student scholarships, grants, and loans cannot exceed your maximum COA.

 Direct costs include tuition and fees (lab, proctor, and course differential fees).